 During this stage the most important ally is the CEO.
 It may come as a surprise to some to learn that the CEO knows more about all the stakeholders than anyone.

 The CEO is already managing many of the relationships with these stakeholders and the last thing the CEO needs is a well-meaning member of the team raising different expectations or distracting people from the agreed message.
 Start with the CEO and you are on the way to establishing the right approach.

-Don't get between the CEO and their direct reports!
-Lead with the CEO and their direct reports.
+Always remember: Don’t get between the CEO and their direct reports, Lead with the CEO and their direct reports!